Minimizing the time to a decision: Majority decisions of diffusions and veto voting

-\subsection{Majority decisions of $2k+1$ diffusions and veto voting}
+\section{Majority decisions of $2k+1$ diffusions and veto voting}

-The problem that we have solved has natural generalisations in which there are $m$ diffusions instead of the three that we have considered.

-In particular, one might ask for the majority decision of an odd number of `diffusive voters' $(X_i(t); t \geq 0)$, $i = 1,\ldots, m$.
-Again, we believe that the optimal strategy is to ``run the middle''.
+The problem that we have solved has a natural generalization in which there are $m$ diffusions instead of three.
+In particular, one might ask for the majority decision of an odd number of ``diffusive voters'' $(X_i(t); t \geq0)$, $i = 1,\ldots , m$.
+We believe that the optimal strategy is still to ``run the middle.''
 In other words, if $m = 2k+1$, and